 Just like a blade, a strimmer wire will have a “sharpest” point where it’s easier to cut through stuff.

-For a strimmer, this point is the end of the wire (because of physics, which we won’t get into here), so keep that in mind if you come across some particularly tough weeds.
+For a strimmer, this point is the end of the wire (because of physics, which I won’t get into here), so keep that in mind if you come across some particularly tough weeds.